ray-project/ray/doc/source/rllib/rllib-algorithms.rst

     batched historical data.
 When the ``beta`` hyperparameter is set to zero, the MARWIL objective reduces to plain imitation learning (see `BC`_).
 MARWIL uses Ray.Data to tap into its parallel data processing capabilities.
-In one training iteration, episodes are read in parallel from offline files (ex. `parquet <https://parquet.apache.org/>`__) by the n DataWorkers, then preprocessed into train batches and sent as data iterators directly to the n Learners, which perform the forward/backward passes and optimizer step.
+In one training iteration, episodes are read in parallel from offline files for example, `parquet <https://parquet.apache.org/>`__, by the n DataWorkers.
+Connector pipelines preprocess these episodes into train batches and send these as data iterators directly to the n Learners for updating the model.

 **Tuned examples:**